 Charleston also has a great mix of culture and outdoor activities, with a number of city parks and public green spaces, numerous music festivals throughout the year, and proximity to the Atlantic Ocean that allows boating and watersports enthusiasts to get out on the water nearly every weekend.

-Summerville, located in the far northwest portion of Charleston, remains the premier destination for young families looking for semi-affordable housing with a friendly neighborhood vibe.
+Summerville, located in the far northwest portion of Charleston, remains the premier destination for those looking for semi-affordable housing with a friendly neighborhood vibe.
 Here the rental market has a variety of housing options, including single-family homes and new developments.
 Nearby Mt.
-Pleasant is also a family-friendly neighborhood with similar rental types to Summerville.
-Mt.
-Pleasant is more posh than Summerville, and also closer to the city, so prices are generally higher.
+Pleasant is a neighborhood with similar rental types to Summerville.
 Expect to pay $950-1200 for a two bedroom in Mt.
 Pleasant, while similar rentals in Summerville go for $750-900.

-Even though Charleston is a haven for families, there's plenty of room for the young and single around town.
-Single professionals thrive in the downtown and James Island regions.
-Downtown has a score of historical buildings for rent that are within close walking distance to shopping and trendy restaurants and bars.
-James Island has new developments with community centers, pools and other amenities that allow for young residents to socialize without leaving the complex.
+Downtown and James Island regions: Downtown has a score of historical buildings for rent that are within close walking distance to shopping and trendy restaurants and bars.
+James Island has new developments with community centers, pools and other amenities.
 The Island also has the added benefit of being close to the beach!

-Even family-friendly Mt.
-Pleasant has something for young singles.
-The Old Village area has a number of new rental developments with several amenities including private pools and tennis courts that help draw in young families and singles.
+The Old Village area has a number of new rental developments with several amenities including private pools and tennis courts.

 Charleston's rental market is generally as friendly as its residents.
 Start your apartment hunt up to 60 days in advance.